mahmadza/mahmadza/README.md

-I am a data engineer with interests in ML, MLOps, data engineering and computational biology in healthcare and biology.<br>
+I am a data engineer with interests in machine learning, machine learning operations, data engineering and computational biology in healthcare and biology.<br>
-You can also reach me via LinkedIn (https://www.linkedin.com/in/mamduh-zabidi/).<br>

 ---